"I've often thought of my ministry as a wedge plowing a field that is

 the priesthood.
 Debate intensified within some provinces over whether female

-bishops should be consecrated as bishops.
+priests should be eligible to be consecrated as bishops.

 1988 Lambeth Conference: This was a critical time for the